-Note 5 Pension benefit obligations
+Note 6 Pension benefit obligations

 The Society's pension risk is incorporated in the Standard Formula model by inclusion of pension assets, liabilities and cash flows.

-The Society's share of the pension deficit has increased to £10.3m at the Valuation Date, as the increase in liabilities from the lower discount rate and revised longevity assumptions more than offset the increase in asset values.
-Further details on the 2017 triennial valuation can be found in the Society's Annual Report and Accounts on pages 74 to 77.
+The Society's share of the pension deficit has risen to £16.7m at the Valuation Date, due to a significant fall to 1.5% in the discount rate applied to the liabilities (2019: 2.2%).
+Further details on the 2020 triennial valuation can be found in the Society's Annual Report and Accounts on page 67.